 The annual Symposium brings together Self Graduate Fellows, members of the Society of Self Fellows, and friends of the fellowship for meetings, networking, and celebration.
-The Symposium includes the Board of Governors annual meeting, a Society of Self Fellows luncheon, a public lecture featuring a special guest, a reception and dinner celebrating the outgoing fourth-year fellows, and an alumni panel.
-The Symposium is held all day Friday and Saturday morning in mid-April.
+The Symposium includes the Society of Self Fellows Board of Governors annual meeting, a Society of Self Fellows luncheon, a public lecture featuring a special guest, a reception and dinner celebrating the outgoing fourth-year fellows, and an alumni panel.
+The Symposium is held Thursday evening and all day Friday in mid-April.
+The next Symposium is scheduled for April 18-19, 2024.